Reopening Message from President Barwick

 Find Your Future Events Moved Online

-We want to reassure you that the college is taking steps to prevent the potential spread of coronavirus.
+We want to reassure you that the college is taking steps to prevent the potential spread of Coronavirus.
 We are updating the college pandemic plan, which was developed in response to swine flu in 2009 and used again for H1N1 in 2012.
-At this point, all federal, state and local public health agencies are advising that we follow Center for Disease Control (CDC) guidance due to the dynamic nature of the coronavirus outbreak.
+At this point, all federal, state, and local public health agencies are advising that we follow the Center for Disease Control (CDC) guidance due to the dynamic nature of the Coronavirus outbreak.

 The best advice is to stay calm, listen to the experts, and follow the science.
 The CDC advises that we can protect ourselves and others from coronavirus and other respiratory illnesses, such as the flu, with these common-sense precautions:

 - Avoid close contact with people who are sick.